 If a running QuickTime application uses KONA for capture or output, it controls the Primary format via its own menus and settings.
-For example, when Final Cut Pro 7 is active (it's the front-most application) and has KONA as its "A/V Device", then the KONA's Primary format is determined by Final Cut's "Video Playback" submenu (under the "View" menu) or its "Audio/ Video Settings..." dialog under A/V Devices.
+For example, when the Third-party editing application is active (it's the front-most application) and has KONA as its "A/V Device", the KONA's Primary format is determined by the application's "Video Playback" settings.
 These format selections are reported in the AJA Control Panel block diagram.

-QuickTime applications can start and stop and change modes-even while they are running.
+Note: QuickTime applications can start and stop and change modes-even while they are running.
 And the behavior of different QuickTime applications can vary: some applications take control of the interface as soon as they are launched and don't give it up until they quit, while other applications take control of the interface only when they are the "front-most" running application and then relinquish control when they're not.
-Final Cut Pro 7 is one of the latter type QuickTime applications.
-Even these QuickTime applications may not reliquish control until capture or output operations are completed.
+Even these QuickTime applications may not relinquish control until capture or output operations are completed.